IcecreamForBreakfast/read-it-now/README.md

 ## Why I built it

 I'm a former software engineer turned PM, picking up coding again after ~20 years.
-This app started as a practical portfolio piece — a way to vibe-code something useful that scratches a real itch.
+This app is a practical portfolio piece- a way to vibe-code something useful.

 ## How to use it